 Undeniably, everyone has a stinky breath problem at some point.
 Bad breath is a common complaint in one-third of the population.
-To put in simple words, at times you walk around with it completely unaware of it.
-Even people around are hesitant to mention.
+To put it in simple words, at times you walk around with it completely unaware of it.
+Even people around are hesitant to mention it.
 Now, you must be worried about what could be the possible reasons for bad breath or halitosis.

 5 Surprising Causes of Bad Breath

 - To begin with, improper brushing or flossing can lead to an upsurge of plaque.
 This is a sticky bacterial film on your teeth.
 To put it in simple words, these bacteria create a smell related to bad breath.
 Besides, poor oral hygiene also can cause tooth decay or gum disease.
 Both can affect your breath.
 However, there are other causes of halitosis as well.

 - Secondly, dry mouth is another reason for bad breath.
 Saliva is a natural disincentive to bad breath.
 This is because it washes away bacteria.
 However, many people have a dry mouth problem.

 - Certain medical conditions often lead to bad breath.
 In particular, this is a direct result of gum disease.
 However, allergies, lactose intolerance, or diabetes are causes of bad breath too.
 For example, if you have diabetes and it’s not restricted you can end up with ketones.
 Wondering what is it?
 To put it in simple words, it is a chemical derivative of burning fat as an alternative to glucose for energy.

 - A low-carb diet boosts the amount of protein you eat.
 Subsequently, your body starts burning fat for energy.
 The process accordingly, makes compounds called ketones.
 This subsequently, causes halitosis.
 In such instances, better dental hygiene won’t get to the bottom of the problem.
 This is because it isn’t the root cause.
 Sugar-free gum can be your best bet to cover your bad breath.